Drone music: Rock music

 In the mid-1960s, the Beatles began employing Indian-influenced drone elements in psychedelic rock tracks such as "Tomorrow Never Knows" (1966).
 During this period, Theatre of Eternal Music member John Cale extended drone techniques to his next band, the Velvet Underground (along with songwriter Lou Reed).
 The Velvet Underground's first EP release in 1966, entitled Loop, was an experimental drone piece created by member Cale.
-The band's first album The Velvet Underground & Nico (1967) laid the foundation for drone music as a rock music genre in close proximity to the art-world project of the Theatre of Eternal Music.
+The band's first album The Velvet Underground & Nico (1967) laid the foundation for the use of drones in rock music.
 Following his departure from the Velvet Underground, John Cale went on to produce Stooges' 1969 debut album, with the final mix including his viola drone on the track "We Will Fall".
-That same year Cale also performed viola on Nico's The Marble Index (1969), on the track "Frozen Warnings".
 Later, Lou Reed issued in 1975 a double LP of multi-tracked electric-guitar feedback entitled Metal Machine Music which listed (misspelling included) "Drone cognizance and harmonic possibilities vis a vis Lamont Young's Dream Music" among its "Specifications".

-In the late 1960s and early 1970s, German rock musicians such as Can, Neu!, Kraftwerk, Cluster and Faust drew from 1960s rock groups that experimented with duration and repetition—for example the Velvet Underground, Pink Floyd, and Captain Beefheart at his most collagic—and from composers such as Karlheinz Stockhausen and La Monte Young.
+In the late 1960s and early 1970s, German rock musicians such as Can, Neu!, Kraftwerk, Cluster and Faust drew from 1960s rock groups that experimented with duration and repetition—for example the Velvet Underground and Pink Floyd—and from composers such as Stockhausen and Young.
 These krautrock groups influenced art rock contemporaries in their own day and punk rock and post-punk players subsequently.
-Tony Conrad, of the Theatre of Eternal Music, notably made a collaborative LP with Faust which included nothing but two sides of complex violin drones accompanied by a single note on bass guitar and some percussion.
+Tony Conrad, of the Theatre of Eternal Music, notably made a collaborative LP (1973) with Faust which included nothing but two sides of complex violin drones accompanied by a single note on bass guitar and some percussion.
 Single-note bass-lines also featured on Can's track "Mother Sky" (album Soundtracks, 1970) and the entirety of Die Krupps's first album (1979).